EA recently patented a concept called Dynamic Difficulty Adjustment. Is it evidence that scripting is real or is it something else?

 In a game where the predominant difficulty factor is the capability level of the opponent, it is difficult for a game developer to actively change the balance between the players.
 Unlike games like Battlefield 1, EA can’t all of a sudden bring in extra equipment on the losing side.
 And they can’t all of a sudden bring in a UFO to steal the ball or tilt the pitch.

-So, the best way to ensure competitive matches in a multiplayer football game is through the match making concept.
+So, the best way to make sure competitive matches in a multiplayer football game is through the match making concept.
 And, as we talk about in another article, EA did in fact patent a new matchmaking concept – Engagement Optimized Matchmaking – on the very same date that they patented Dynamic Difficulty Adjustment.

 Engagement Optimized Matchmaking, unlike Dynamic Difficulty Adjustment, would make every bit of sense in FIFA, and when you read the research paper on Engagement Optimized Matchmaking, it is quite likely that the empirical basis of said paper is simulations run on FIFA!